-We had many stops on the way to take in the views – Half Dome, Cathedral Peaks and Tenaya Lake were among the most impressive sights.
+There are many stops on the way to take in the views – Half Dome, Cathedral Peaks and Tenaya Lake were among the most impressive sights.

 As we exited Yosemite National Park and made our way downwards the change in landscape was dramatic and sudden.

 We spent the night at StovePipe Wells, a sparsely populated “town” with a gas station, a hotel and an RV carpark.

-As we set up for the night we were rewarded with a gorgeous never ending sunset.
+As we set up for the night we were rewarded with a gorgeous orange sunset.
 The warm air overnight was a very welcome change to the chilly nights in Yosemite.

 Early the next morning we visited the nearby Mesquite Flat Sand Dunes.
 Rising seemingly from nothing, the 30 metre high dunes spread out over an enormous area.

 When we reached the tallest dunes, we got chatting to a couple who had brought sand discs with them.
 Before long the kids were taking a turn sliding down the dunes on the discs, screaming as they slid down the dune.

 It is well worth walking out to the furthest dunes for the best views and pictures but it definitely needs to be tackled in the morning.
 By the time we got back to our car in the late morning, the heat was sweltering.

 To be honest, it wasn’t as white or as impressive as the salt flats we have seen in Bolivia, but it was very salty.
 Amelie and Harvey confirmed this as they picked pieces off the ground and licked them…(eeeww).

 We had time on the way back to camp to drive along Artists Drive, a road that was obviously built by a former roller coaster designer!

-Early the next morning we made our way to Zabriskie Point on our way to Las Vegas.
+Early the next morning we made our way to Zabriskie Point.
 A popular lookout spot at Sunset, we opted to take in the wrinkled golden hills at sunrise and it was an impressive sight.

 We loved our time at Death Valley National Park.
 The main challenge (apart from the heat) with Death Valley is many of the places recommended to visit or hike require a big time commitment and/or a 4wd vehicle.